StephenLovell/wp-ms/README.md

 You can put in whatever commands you want instead before setting everything up.

-If you would like a multisite you can run
+If after base setup, you would like a multisite you can run:

 ```
 ms
 ```

 This will change out the .htaccess file with the correct config and do all the magic of making your site into a multisite.
 I prefer a MS when working locally because I can spin up site after site since a lot of my dev only involves just themes or plugins per site and there's no hacking to core.

+Alternatively as long as you don't run both environments at once you can have two copies of this folder, one setup as an MS and one as a single install.
+In fact you can have hundreds of copies, just don't run them all at once without changing out the port configs in the docker-compose.yaml file or you'll run into conflicts.